mrJakez/kohana-ormt/README.md

 	) ENGINE=InnoDB  DEFAULT CHARSET=utf8;
 ```

 As you can see there are no `title` and `text` fields directly attached to the articles database structure.
-This is because the translated values will be stored inside the translations table.
-This is more elegant than something like this:
+The translated values will be stored inside the generic translations table.

-### The Article model definition
+### The Article model class definition

 To declare the `title` and `text` fields, the `$_translated_fields` array must be defined inside the Article model like the following: